the78mole/devcontainer-features/src/jumpstarter-cli/README.md

 ## What's Installed

+### Basic Installation

 - `jmp` - Jumpstarter CLI main command
 - `j` - Jumpstarter CLI short alias command
 - Global PATH configuration for all users

+### With `installAllPackages: true`

+When `installAllPackages` is set to `true`, the feature installs `jumpstarter-all` alongside `jumpstarter-cli` using the `--with` flag.
+This provides access to all jumpstarter driver packages and utilities, including:

+- **Driver packages**: dutlink, power, storage, network, console, gpio, opendal, and many more
+- **Exporter functionality**: Full exporter capabilities for local and distributed setups
+- **Testing utilities**: Mock implementations for development and testing without hardware

+This enables complete jumpstarter functionality including local exporter setup as described in the [Jumpstarter Local Mode documentation](https://jumpstarter.dev/release-0.6/getting-started/usage/setup-local-mode.html).

 ## Dependencies